 A large body of her work investigates narratives and memories within the archive of familial architecture, including childhood spaces, home videos, photography, and oral histories.
-Family, displacement, migration and remembrance of traumatic historical memory have been departure points within an ongoing series of works that re-visits the memory and history of the Japanese Canadian internment and its effects on family members both within Canada and Japan.
+These projects revisit the memory and history of displacement and migration of family members both within Canada and Japan.

-She has received her MFA in Interdisciplinary Studies from the School For Contemporary Arts at Simon Fraser University.
+She has screened and exhibited her work both nationally and internationally.
+Cindy has received her MFA in Interdisciplinary Studies from the School For Contemporary Arts at Simon Fraser University.

 For more information contact: firstname.lastname@example.org